EnshenZhu/Data_Structure_Easy2Advance/README.md

 # Data_Structure_Easy2Advance

-This repo is derived from the Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer (https://www.youtube.com/watch?v=RBSGKlAvoiM&ab_channel=freeCodeCamp.org)
+This repository is derived from the Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer (https://www.youtube.com/watch?v=RBSGKlAvoiM&ab_channel=freeCodeCamp.org)

 ## What is a Data Structure